Neoshrimp/TheGoodLBoLMods/RngFix/README.md

 ---
 *Change log*

+`2.2.8` Update for LBoL 1.6.0 beta. **Not compatible with previous versions.**.
+Koishi cards not touched yet.

 `2.2.7` Fix RngFix not working with some jadeboxes.

 `2.2.6` Fix rng not being assigned properly for some modded entities.